Shorzinator/CodeBrief/README.md

 - Well-structured Markdown with navigation
 - Perfect for LLM consumption

+### 📋 **Clipboard Integration**
+- Copy output directly to clipboard with `--to-clipboard` or `-c`
+- Available for all commands (tree, flatten, deps, git-info, bundle)
+- Smart behavior: only works when no output file specified
+- Cross-platform support with graceful error handling

 ### 🎯 **Intelligent Filtering**
 - `.llmignore` files with `.gitignore`-style syntax
 - Configurable global patterns via `pyproject.toml`